warrenwrate/sample_data_collect/readme.md

 ```
 #### Detail
 1. **main.py** - ties all of the functionality into one last module.
-2. **connections.py** - used to gather the connections, and then is referenced by other classes for logging and holding database connections
+2. **connections.py** - used to gather the connections, and then is inherited by other classes for logging and holding database connections.
 3. **loadplayer.py** - this is used to load the player data.
-4. **loadgame.py** - runs a process to get the data that is used for the games table.
+4. **loadgame.py** - runs a process to get the data that is used for the **games** table.
 5. **loadgamedetails.py** - pulls the detailed game data from the csv to the database.
 6. **player.py** - this is a class that I created that helped me manage the player data.